Best cheap headphones 2025: great music quality on a budget

 Could conceivably have greater insight

 Sony's WH-1000XM5 are some of the best over-ear headphones around, but they cost a pretty penny.
 If you want a stripped back version at a fraction of the cost, check out the brand's WH-CH520.
+(Want active noise-cancelliation?
+Check out the model-up WH-CH720N).

-Pretty much every claim from here on it should be proceeded by the phrase 'for the price'.
+Pretty much every performance claim from here on should be proceeded by the phrase 'for the price'.
 They're feature laden, with Bluetooth Multipoint letting you connect to multiple devices wirelessly and seamlessly switch between them, voice assistants are supported, they have on-earcup controls and you can fine-tune the sound using Sony's excellent Headphones Connect app.

-Speaking of the sound, it's very good indeed.
-The low end is solid, deep and controlled, though it could be a bit more expressive.
 The midrange is informative and eloquent, while the top of the frequency range balances brightness with substance well.

 Oh, and did we mention the battery life is a phenomenal 50 hours?